lixiaoyu2000/Poly-MOT/README.md

 - 2023-07-01.
 Poly-MOT is accepted at IROS 2023 :zap:.
 - 2023-08-01.
 Warm-up :fire:!
 The official repo and paper have been released.
 We will release our code in early-September.
 - 2023-09-08. **Version 1.0 has been released.**
+- 2023-12-09.
+We will release '[RockTrack](https://github.com/lixiaoyu2000/Rock-Track): A 3D Robust Multi-Camera-Ken Multi-Object Tracking Framework' soon.
+Welcome to follow.

 ## Release notes